 Gadgets that save space are a new trend.
 These devices solve the needs of modern homeowners.
-One such device, dishwasher drawers, take up less space and consume fewer resources than traditional dishwashers.
+One such device, dishwasher drawers, takes up less space and consumes fewer resources than traditional dishwashers.
 Use that extra space taken up by the old machine to build more cabinets and cupboards.

 Put Old Things to New Uses

 Many sites around the web have helpful tips for putting common household and kitchen items to new use as organizing aids.
 This reduces clutter in two ways: putting unused items to new use and organizing existing clutter.

 LEGO Duplo blocks are excellent for stacking cookie sheets in preparation for baking.
 Some folks put magnets inside their plastic wrap, parchment paper, or wax paper boxes and attach them to the side of the fridge.